ZahraAli50/SQLite_in_Python/README.md

 # SQLite_in_Python
-ales Data Analysis with SQLite and Python
+Sales Data Analysis with SQLite and Python

 This project demonstrates how to use **SQLite** with **Python** to store, query, and analyze basic sales data.
 It includes the creation of a simple sales database, insertion of sample data, and a summary query to extract total quantities and revenue per product.